davified/credit-card-fraud-detection/README.md

 5. Start the notebook: `jupyter notebook` (if you're not familiar with jupyter notebook, it's just an IDE.
 You can refer to the [cheatsheet](https://www.cheatography.com/weidadeyue/cheat-sheets/jupyter-notebook/))

+## Acknowledgements

+The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) on big data mining and fraud detection.
+More details on current and past projects on related topics are available on https://www.researchgate.net/project/Fraud-detection-5 and the page of the DefeatFraud project.
+See more here: https://www.kaggle.com/mlg-ulb/creditcardfraud